TheSoftNode/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3. 2-print_alphabet.c: A program that prints the alphabet in lowercase, followed by a new line.

 4. 3-print_alphabets.c: A program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+5. 4-print_alphabt.c: A program that prints the alphabet in lowercase, followed by a new line.